abaymimi/lucent-flow/CONTRIBUTING.md

-# Contributing to Lucent
+# Contributing to Lucent-Flow

-Thank you for your interest in contributing to Lucent!
+Thank you for your interest in contributing to Lucent-Flow!
 This document provides guidelines and instructions for contributing to our state management library.

 ## Table of Contents